mehulchanpura/FulchandShastri/README.md

 Each `.docx` file contains one book or collection of teachings by Shri Fulchand Shastri.
 All files:
 - Use Unicode fonts to maintain script integrity
 - Are formatted for clear reading
-- Are editable-protected but can be copied for study or reference
+- Are editing-restricted but can be copied for reference and study

 ### Example Titles
 - Jain Tattva Gyan